nikpivkin/auto-label/README.md

 - `gh-token` (required): GitHub personal access token.
 - `timeout` (optional): Timeout for ChatGPT API requests in seconds.
 - `details` (optional): Additional details for label suggestions.
 For example: SBOM is not misconfig.
+- `excluded-labels` (optional): A comma-separated list of labels to exclude from automatic assignment.
+For example: 'bug,duplicate'.

 ## Example Workflow
 Create a workflow file (e.g., `.github/workflows/auto-labeling.yaml`) with the following content: